1934 KLM Douglas DC-2 crash: Mail recovery

 Of the transported Mail, 142 kg of the 350 kg was burned after the explosion of the crash.
 Part of the rescued mail was undamaged, but the rest showed visible signs of the accident.
 This mail was picked up by Viruly with the PH-AIR "Rijstvogel" and transported to Batavia, where it arrived on 28 December 1934.
-An American Philip W. Ireland (Philip Willard Ireland) was illegal trying to sell mail that was onboard of the aircraft.
+An American Philip W. Ireland (Philip Willard Ireland) was illegally trying to sell mail that was onboard the aircraft.
 At the request of the police in The Hague, he was arrested in London and 36 mail pieces were found.
 The mail was given back to the right holders in February 1935.
 Philip did a doctorate at the London School of Economics in London and went to Baghdad to write a book on how Iraq was created titled “Iraq: A Study in Political Development” and published in 1938.

 In total 349 of the 5225 items could be delivered in the Dutch East Indies by the post office headquarter in Bandung.
 The remaining 7.2 kg of mail was sent back to the Netherlands by boat in April 1935.
 After requesting, 181 other mail items that were still in Iraq were sent to the Netherlands.